balty/ftc/README.md

 Announcements
 -------------
 Attention all programmers: the main branch is now deprecated.
-This means that now significant development should take place there.
+This means that no significant development should take place there.
 You should instead fork the "event-driver" branch into a new one and make your changes there.

 Contributers
 -------------